theTWIXhunter/better-falix/README.md

 - **Remove SFTP info from upload:** Removes the SFTP info and its divider from the upload button dropdown for a cleaner UI.
 - **upload-create-hover:** Makes the Upload and Create buttons show their dropdowns when hovered.
 - **Editor Wrapper Height:** Sets the file editor height to 600px (new height can be configured in the config).
+- **Better Editor Fullscreen:** Hide editor header and breadcrumb when using built-in fullscreen mode.

 **Navigation**